tamago1908/Cursor-Changer.bat/README.md

 Nevertheless, if only the OOBE functionality is completed and implemented, 1.13β5 can be released.
 (By the way, Beta 5 will include many relatively minor corrections)

+> 2023/10/26
+> Sorry for not updating for almost a month.
+As a matter of fact, I have lost motivation to update for Cursor Changer and it will take some time.
+I'm (almost) finished with 1.13β5, so if I don't have to implement OOBE, I can release it right now but... nope.

 &nbsp;

 ## - **ABOUT THIS BATCH** -